dbernheisel/tiyd-rails-2015-08.github.io/index.md

 ### Before

-You'll need to complete all of these steps before April 27th.
+You'll need to complete all of these steps before August 17th.
 If you have ANY questions at all, please reach out to me at mason.matthews@theironyard.com.

 * [Get a Mac](/before/mac_specs.html)
 * [Set up your Mac](/before/setup.html)